Vitamin k Sources: 20 Foods that are highly rich in Vitamin K

 Fortunately, obtaining Vitamin K from your diet is relatively easy, as numerous foods are excellent sources of this vital vitamin.
 In this article, we will explore 20 foods that are rich in vitamin K sources.

-Importance of Vitamin K for a human body
+Types of Vitamin K

 20 Vitamin K food sources to consider